ABSanthosh/SWENG-881--Course-Project/Readme.md

 The following are the testing techniques that were utilized, along with a description of how the testing was performed:

+### Strategic Objectives

+Our testing approach was designed with the following core objectives:

+- **Validate correctness** across representative and boundary inputs.
+- **Uncover faults** in control logic and branching behaviors.
+- **Expose risks** associated with real-world file formats and data irregularities.
+- **Ensure confidence** that key use cases function as intended for end-users.

+### Testing Technique Overview

 **Input Domain Modeling**

 Per the Canvas module, Input Domain Modeling involves partitioning each parameter of a function into blocks of logically related input values and then testing a value from each of the blocks.
 In the case of CSVReader and CSVWriter, the a selection of input variables were chosen as the target parameters that were then partioned and tested.
 More about the variables, the chosen coverage criteria, and the selected tests can be found in [Section 5.2](#52-test-cases) below.

-Input Domain Modeling was chosen to test CSVReader and CSVWriter methods for several practical reasons:
+Input Domain Modeling was chosen to test CSVReader and CSVWriter methods as this technique prioritized **core functionality** and **high-impact configuration combinations**, based on:

+- Realistic usage patterns (e.g., comma vs. semicolon separators)
+- Documented edge behavior (e.g., nulls, embedded quotes/newlines)
+- Risk of data corruption (e.g., malformed quoting logic)
 - Using Input Domain Modeling on these higher-level components provides the team with an opportunity to understand the major functionality of FastCSV early in the testing process.
 This understanding will assist in designing subsequent tests.
 - Since FastCSV is already in production and the primary functionality is fully operational, testing at this level is a practical option at this early stage in the testing process.
 If this were an early sprint in an Agile project, this level of testing might not be available, since the functionality would not be fully developed.
 - The components, and in particular the csv files themselves, are good targets for Input Domain Testing.
 The input domain of the csv files is practically infinite, but those possibilities can be logically partitioned into blocks representing both common use cases and edge cases.
 This allowed the team to develop a manageable framework for testing a large input space.